RbiSearchHeader

 ii) RBI Working Papers

-The RBI Working Papers series, introduced in March 2011, presents research in progress of the staff members of RBI and are disseminated to elicit comments and further debate.
-The views expressed in these papers are those of authors and not that of RBI.
+The RBI Working Papers series (RBIWPS), introduced in March 2011, presents research in progress of the staff members of RBI and at times also those of external co-authors when the research is jointly undertaken.
+These papers are peer reviewed and are disseminated to elicit feedback and comments from informed researchers and further debate.

 iii) Development Research Group (DRG) Studies